 - The minor child has left home and is self-supporting

-- The minor child has abandoned home (run away from home) for no valid reason
+- The minor child has abandoned the home (run away from home) for no valid reason

-In the first two situations Courts will order termination of any child support order pretty much automatically once they learn that the child has married or has joined the military, although I have not researched any cases about what New York courts do when a child over 18 joins the army reserve.
+In the first two situations, courts will order termination of any child support order pretty much automatically once they learn that the child has married or has joined the military.
+Probably “joined the military” does not include part time reserve status.

-Contrary to what most people may think, just because a child has moved out and has a job is not sufficient to constitute emancipation and will not terminate the non custodial parent’s child support obligation.
-Courts will typically deny requests to terminate a child support order when the child does not make enough money to live decently, and depends on some type of financial assistance from the custodial parent.
+Just because a child has moved out and has a job does not constitute emancipation and will not terminate the non-custodial parent’s child support obligation.
+NYC child support Courts will typically deny requests to terminate a child support order when the child does not make enough money to live decently, and depends on some type of financial assistance from the custodial parent.

-On the other hand, a minor child who is over the age of 18, and possibly even over the age of 16, who has full time employment , is living on his or her own, is not receiving any financial help from the custodial parent, will likely be considered to be emancipated unless he or she is living in a poverty situation.
+On the other hand, a minor child who is over the age of 18, and possibly even over the age of 16, who has full-time employment , is living on his or her own, and is not receiving any financial help from anyone, will likely be considered to be emancipated unless he or she is living in a poverty situation.

-Children, once they have reached the age of 18 under New York State Law can file their own child support cases against either or both of their parents.
-If a child leaves home and goes after the custodial parent for child support, the custodial parent may assert a defense of abandonment, however courts are reluctant to leave a child without means of support.
+Children, once they have reached the age of 18 can, under New York State law, file their own child support cases against either or both of their parents.
+If a child leaves home and goes after the custodial parent for child support, the custodial parent may assert a defense of abandonment.
+However, the courts are reluctant to leave a child without means of support.